 Incognia’s award-winning location identity technology is highly resistant to location spoofing and offers superior location precision for accurate fraud detection on mobile with very low false-positive rates.
 Incognia uses network, location, and device intelligence data to silently recognize trusted users based on their unique behavior patterns.

-Incognia’s proprietary location technology was developed over the past nine years and is deployed as a mobile SDK that is embedded in a mobile application and collects anonymous location sensor data from the mobile device.
+Incognia’s proprietary location technology was developed over the past decade and is deployed as a mobile SDK that is embedded in a mobile application and collects anonymous location sensor data from the mobile device.
 Incognia’s location technology uses data from not only GPS, but also WiFi, cellular and Bluetooth sensors, which makes it highly effective at detecting location spoofing, unlike fraud detection based on IP and GPS alone.

 Learn more about location spoofing techniques in our eBook:

 5 Ways Fraudsters Spoof Location

 Using the location sensor data from the device, Incognia uses a number of key location behavior concepts to create Incognia’s unique location identity.
 These are the features that differentiate Incognia’s location technology and enable it to deliver superior location precision, to 10 feet and highly accurate fraud detection.
 In contrast most legacy fraud detection systems rely on IP and GPS location which has lower precision and is also commonly spoofed by fraudsters.

 Each location has a unique signature of GPS coordinates, and available Wi-Fi, Bluetooth, and cellular network signals.
 Incognia maps and correlates these signatures to create unique environments and uses this information to identify a device's location with high precision and accuracy, even indoors.
 Unlike fraud solutions relying solely on GPS, which can be easily spoofed, Incognia's approach to location is highly resistant to location spoofing and effective in detecting those techniques.